Technopy311/Nasa-APOD-utility/README.md

 any of these or other.

 ## Installing Instructions.
-First clone the repo, then in the repo folder, you just make
+First clone the repo, then in the repo folder, you just need to execute in the terminal

-' ' '

-$ pip3 install -r requirements.txt
+> pip3 install -r requirements.txt

-' ' '

-> Or if ti doesn't works, try making:
+*** Or if it doesn't works, try making: ***

-' ' '

-$ pip install -r requirements.txt
+> pip install -r requirements.txt

-' ' '

-Then for executing the script, just make
+Then for executing the script, just make in the terminal

-'''
-python3 ./main.py
+> python3 ./main.py
-'''

-For setting up the proper configurations of the script, just run it, and in the option selector, choose the option 5, then choose between one of the 2 options of setting up and then follow the instructions of the assistant.
+For setting up the proper configurations of the script, **just run it**, and in the option selector, choose the **option 5**, then choose between *one of the 2 options* of setting up and then ***follow the instructions of the assistant.***